Chasing rebates, coupons, flyer miles, or cash back bonuses is not financial acumen, but rather falling into a marketing trap.

 Faux Financing on the other hand, obscures all of this with these ancillary terms, which often involve second order derivatives to understand the full cost of.
 So your typical consumer comes back from the car dealer crowing about how they "put one over" on the car salesman and "got a great deal" when in fact they really have only a vague idea of what they paid for the car, overall (they may tell you a number, but chances are, it is not correct).
 Worse yet, most can only tell you the monthly payment.

 Discounts, rebates, coupons - Gimmicks.
-In 9 times out of 10, the simplest and most direct financial transaction is the best.
+Nine times out of ten, the simplest and most direct financial transaction is the best.
 A basic credit card with a low interest rate, like Capital One (7.55%) is better than a high-rate card with cash back or flyer miles.

 SIMPLE is best.
 Use your emotional energy to balance your checkbook, track your expenses and make real financial decisions, not faux ones.
 If you are spending all your energy on coupons and cash-back schemes and are bouncing checks, then no, you are not being financially astute!